 These are collections that are either specific to your subject area, or contain a significant amount of subject-specific content.
-Many of these can be searched together using LibrarySearch, but content in some specialist databases can only be found by searching them individually.
-And, for more comprehensive searching or for systematic reviews, you may need to search each individual database in turn.
+Much of the content is discoverable using LibrarySearch, but content in some specialist databases can only be found by searching them individually.
+And, for more comprehensive searching or for systematic reviews, you may need to search selected collections in turn.

 - ACM Digital Library

 Access to a range of full-text articles on bioinformatics, from a computing/technical perspective.